VEinteligente/VESinFiltro/_noticias/2019-10-09-preserve_access_to_services.md

 layout: post
 title: "Tech companies: Preserve access to services and platforms for Venezuelans"
 small: "Tech companies: Preserve access to services and platforms for Venezuelans."
-excerpt: With over 27 organizations we urge tech companies to preserve access to their online platforms and services for Venezuelans.
+excerpt: We urge tech companies to preserve access to their online platforms and services for Venezuelans.
 In response to some tech companies' overblown reaction to US Executive Order 13884.
 permalink: /noticias/2019-10-09-preserve_access_to_services/
 date:   2019-10-09 07:22:00 -0400
 categories: bloqueos